AprajitaChhawi/AprajitaChhawi/README.md

 ### Hi 👋 This is Aprajita

-- 🌱 I’m currently attending a course on cousrera named "GOOGLE DATA ANALYTICS".
+- 🌱 I’m currently attending a course on coursera named "GOOGLE DATA ANALYTICS".
 - 💬 Added the May edition of #365DaysOfCode
 - 📫 How to reach me: